lanl-ansi/Alpine.jl/README.md

 # Installation

-Currently, POD is a private repository that is used by the LANL-ANSI group, the proposed publication is unknown given the upcoming changes in JuMP and MathProgBase that POD needs to adapt to.
-To install POD,
+POD is a currently a private repository under the LANL-ANSI group, which can be installed through the Julia package manager:

 `Pkg.clone("https://github.com/lanl-ansi/POD.git")`

-For developers, it is highly recommended that any further development on POD is conducted on a new branch or a forked repo.
+Developers: Any further development of POD can be conducted on a new branch or a forked repo.

 # Usage